biobakery/metawibele/README.md

 	```
 	[computation]
-	# The number of cores that you’re requesting [ Default: 1 ]
+	# The number of cores that you’re requesting. [ Default: 1 ]
 	threads = 1
-	# The amount of memory (in MB) that you will be using for your job [ Default: 20000 ]
+	# The amount of memory (in MB) that you will be using for your job. [ Default: 20000 ]
 	memory = 20000
-	# The amount of time (in minute) that you will be using for your job [ Default: 60 ]
+	# The amount of time (in minute) that you will be using for your job. [ Default: 60 ]
 	time = 60
 	```